AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

     ```
 1. Invoke `john` again, but this time use Solar Designer's wordlist against Evil Corp's `shadow` file.
 (From here on out, you will need to work out the correct command invocation yourself.)

 Depending on the speed of your computer, in a matter of seconds, this will have cracked (at least) one Evil Corp employee's password, revealing the password belonging to the user `chrispollard`.
 You were able to crack Chris Pollard's password because, despite not being an English word, it was an entry in the wordlist you just used.
-For that reason, we (password crackers) say that Chris's password was "in a dictionary," even though it was not in "*the* (Mirriam-Webster) dictionary."
+For that reason, we say that Chris's password was "in a dictionary," even though it was not in "*the* (Mirriam-Webster) dictionary."

 **If *your* password is "in a dictionary," then you've just seen how easy it is for anyone else to crack.** This holds true regardless of how complex the password actually is.
 Remember `Sup3rs3kr3tP@24431w0rd`?
 You can bet that's in a dictionary now, just by virtue of it being used as an example on this exercise.
 So, y'know, never use it as your password for anything, ever.